lfrei/kafka-training/training-environment.md

 This training comes with a predefined environment provided in multiple docker containers.

 ## Windows with WSL 2.0 & Mac: Start the training environment
-💡 If you want to get started you can execute the following steps.
-Detailed instruction to fulfill all system requirements are described further down.
+Execute the following steps to start the training environment.
+Detailed instruction to **fulfill all system requirements** are described further down.

 Open a shell and run the following commands to check out the course repository and start the environment.
 ```